Our Partnerships

 Clontarf Foundation

-The Clontarf Foundation exists to improve the education, discipline, life skills, self-esteem and employment prospects of young Aboriginal and Torres Strait Islander men and by doing so equips them to participate meaningfully in society.
+The Clontarf Foundation exists to improve the education, discipline, life skills, self-esteem and employment prospects of young Aboriginal and Torres Strait Islander men so they can participate meaningfully in society.

-Since opening its first Academy for 25 boys in 2000, The Clontarf Foundation has grown to cater for over 6,500 Aboriginal and Torres Strait Islander boys in 97 schools across Western Australia, Northern Territory, Victoria, New South Wales and Queensland.
+Since opening its first Academy for 25 boys in 2000, The Clontarf Foundation has grown to cater for over 12,500 Aboriginal and Torres Strait Islander boys in schools across Australia, including here in NSW.

-The NSW Minerals Council has supported The Clontarf Foundation since 2014 and has assisted in the expansion of the program into NSW and into mining communities including Singleton, Orange and Dubbo.
-As well as support on behalf of the industry as a collective, many NSW Minerals Council member companies also partner with Clontarf supporting academies in the region in which they operate.
+The NSW Minerals Council has supported The Clontarf Foundation since 2014 helping with the expansion of the program into NSW and into mining communities including Singleton, Orange and Dubbo.
+Many NSW Minerals Council member companies also partner with Clontarf supporting academies in the region where they operate.

-The Clontarf Foundation works towards education outcomes by harnessing the existing passion that Aboriginal and Torres Strait Islander boys have for football to attract them into school and keep them there.
-Its football academies provide an important school-engagement mechanism for many at-risk students who would otherwise not attend or have low school attendance.
+The Clontarf Foundation works towards education outcomes by harnessing the existing passion that Aboriginal and Torres Strait Islander boys have for football, providing an important connection for many at-risk students who would otherwise not attend or have low school attendance.

 Over time, retention at school improves and in areas where Clontarf exists there has been evidence of reduced crime rates in the community.
-After finishing the programme, graduates are helped to find employment and support is provided until graduates become comfortable with their new jobs and surroundings.
+After finishing the program, graduates are helped to find employment and support is provided until they become comfortable with their new jobs and surroundings.

 Learn more at clontarf.org.au